jianlongchenn/jianlongchenn.github.io/essays/SoftwareEngineering.md

 Throughout the course, I have learned so much about software engineering.
 From the basics of programming languages to complex frameworks and design patterns, I have gained a deeper understanding of the intricacies of web development.
 I am grateful for the opportunity to learn and apply these skills in real-life projects and assignments.

 To be honest, I was flustered when I was asked to master JavaScript in a short period of time in the first week.
-Because the time is too short and I didn't choose any courses about computer science in the last semester before taking this class.
+Because the time was too short and I didn't choose any courses about computer science in the last semester before taking this class.

 The weekly wods gave me a good opportunity to exercise.
 I failed at some wods at the beginning, but then I slowly started to catch up with the rhythm and completed a lot of wods.
 With the learning of Boostrap, meteor, and react,  I have been able to delve deeper into the intricacies of web development.
 By exploring the capabilities and features of these powerful frameworks and librarie I am able to add more features to my website.